Philip S. Goldberg

 Philip Seth Goldberg (born August 1, 1956) is an American diplomat and government official who has served as United States ambassador to South Korea since 2022.
 He served previously as ambassador to the Philippines, Bolivia and Colombia and chief of the U.S. mission in UN-administered Kosovo during the George W. Bush and Barack Obama administrations.
 He has served in Washington as assistant secretary of state for intelligence and research.
-In 2022, he was nominated by President Joe Biden to be the U.S. ambassador to South Korea and was confirmed on May 5, 2022 by the United States Senate through voice vote.
+In 2022, he was nominated by President Joe Biden to be the U.S. ambassador to South Korea and was confirmed on May 5, 2022 by the United States Senate through a voice vote.

-From June 2009 until June 2010, he was Coordinator for Implementation of UNSC Resolution 1874 (Sanctions) on North Korea.
-He has also been Charge d'affaires, a.i. at the U.S. embassies in Chile and Cuba during the Bush and Donald Trump administrations, respectively.
+From June 2009 until June 2010, he was the coordinator for the implementation of UNSC Resolution 1874 (Sanctions) on North Korea.
+He has also been charge d'affaires, a.i. at the U.S. embassies in Chile and Cuba during the Bush and Donald Trump administrations, respectively.
 Goldberg holds the personal rank of career ambassador, the highest in the U.S. Foreign Service.

 Early life and education

-Goldberg was born on August 1, 1956.
-A native of Boston, Massachusetts, Goldberg is a graduate of The Rivers School and Boston University.
+Goldberg was born in Boston, Massachusetts, on August 1, 1956.
+He is a graduate of The Rivers School and Boston University.
 Before joining the Foreign Service, Goldberg worked as a liaison officer between the city government of New York City and the United Nations and consular community.